 Participation is free, but space is limited, so please register here

-This is an evening event of a conference taking place over two days.
-All guests are invited to participate in the workshop earlier in the day and Pocket Democracy’s public conference at Central Library Seattle the following day, October 25th.
+All workshop participants are also invited to Ramesh Srinivasan’s book talk on Thursday evening at the Cloud Room and Pocket Democracy’s public conference at Central Library the following day, October 25th.

 For a detailed schedule of “Pocket Democracy” and registration information for each event, please visit www.vatmh.org/